 Profile

-JKK Asamoah uses ordinary differential equations, partial differential equations, optimal control theory, and fractional derivatives to gain insights into the qualitative behaviour of nonlinear dynamical systems arising from the mathematical modelling of phenomena in the natural sciences, with an emphasis on the transmission dynamics and control of emerging and re-emerging human and animal diseases of public health and socio-economic interest.
+Dr. Joahua Kiddy Kwasi Asamoah is an applied mathematician.
+He obtained his bachelor's and master’s degrees from the University for Development Studies, Kwame Nkrumah University of Science and Technology, and the African Institute for Mathematical Sciences.
+He obtained a PhD degree in mathematics from Shanxi University, China.
+His research approach is characterised by developing models that balance realism and tractability, drawing upon insights from mathematics, statistics, and computational techniques.
+He uses ordinary differential equations, partial differential equations, optimal control theory, fractional derivatives, and environmental factors to gain insights into the qualitative behaviour of nonlinear dynamical systems arising from the mathematical modelling of phenomena in the natural sciences, with an emphasis on the transmission dynamics and control of human and animal diseases of public health and socio-economic interest.

 Project